Big Basin Redwoods State Park - All You Need to Know | A Memory and Pictures

 Marbled Murrelet

 The fire was a tragedy for the marbled murrelet, a robin-sized small seabird.
 This bird is endangered in California.
 They usually nest high in the canopy of the redwoods and Douglas-fir to protect their nests from predators.
 Big Basin was home to a bigger population.
 These birds travel daily to the sea for herring and anchovies at dusk and dawn.
-They lay just one egg and raise one chick per year in the summer.
+They lay just one egg and raise one chick yearly in the summer.

 Nearby Places